-The Chicago ghost bike project is an independent effort which bridges the various sub-communities of the Chicago bike scene.
-There is no office and no board of directors, just a group of concerned citizens with varying amounts of free time.
+The Chicago ghost bike 'project' is made up of independent efforts which bridge the various sub-communities of the Chicago bike scene.
+There is no office and no organization or board of directors, just groups of concerned citizens with varying amounts of free time.
 The project was inspired by similar efforts in other cities worldwide.
 The idea is said to originate in St. Louis, with a mangled bike painted white and placed at the scene of a cyclist's death.
 Cities around the globe continue the tradition in their own individual way.

 Ghost Bikes are made from bikes and bike parts which are no longer rideable, painted all white, and installed where cyclists were killed by motorists.